 Customer Due Diligence for Insurance

 The basis of AML controls is risk assessment.
-The risk level of the customers is determined by Customer Due Diligence procedures.
-While determining the risk level of the customer, the line of business where the customer operates is an important factor.
+Customer Due Diligence procedures determine the risk level of the customers.
+While determining the customer's risk level, the line of business where the customer operates is an important factor.
 In addition, sanction lists, PEP lists, and adverse media data need to be checked by insurance companies.
 Insurance companies having a business relationship with matching customers in the AML data can hurt the insurer's head.
 That's why risk assessment is so important.